Skip to Content

 Dangers of Asbestos in Cement Sheets

 As a result of exposure to asbestos sheets, many individuals have developed asbestos-related diseases.
-Residents and workers are the most at risk of exposure to asbestos sheets.
 These diseases include asbestosis, lung cancer and mesothelioma, among others.
+Anyone who lives around or works with asbestos sheets is at risk of exposure and developing related illnesses.

 In several studies, researchers documented a connection between asbestos cement workers and health risks.